matchyOrg/.github/profile/README.md

 ## Hi there 👋
-We're a team commited to creating the ultimate speed dating experience with our open source web app [Matchy](https://github.com/matchyOrg/matchy).
+We're a team commited to creating the ultimate speed dating experience with our free open source web app [Matchy](https://github.com/matchyOrg/matchy).

 Since our app is still in development feel free to put it on your watchlist / give it a star so you stay up to date with the development process!